 This paper looks at the issues associated with training and education in project management.
 Often referred to as an 'accidental profession' because of the way that practitioners enter the field, project management is struggling to create an identity and a theoretical framework that can be used for professional practice and professional development.
 Initially the paper looks at the definition of effective education in a higher education context, and then considers the issues associated with project management education from the point of view of numerous stakeholders.
-As one of the major stakeholders, the Australian Institute of Project Management (AIPM) has had a strong influence since its inception over the development of a professional identity, professional development, and accreditation.
-However, the competency-based focus adopted for accreditation has led to a conflict between the processes and objectives of project management training and those of higher education.
-This paper considers how a conceptual and theoretical framework could be developed that is suitable for 'competency-based learning' at all levels.
+PMI has adopted a multiple-choice questionnaire for professional certification under the PMP program, the Australian Institute of Project Management (AIPM) has chosen a competency-based approach, and this has led to a conflict between the models and objectives of project management training and those of higher education.
+This paper considers how a conceptual and theoretical framework could be developed that is suitable for 'competency-based learning' for the respective levels and modes of education including distance education.